ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

         disposition_normal
-          *disposition_normal* indicates what to do with the data set after normal termination of the program.
+          :emphasis:`disposition\_normal` indicates what to do with the data set after normal termination of the program.

           | **required**: False
           | **type**: str